shiruken/csullender.com/content/about.md

 ---
 title: "About"
+date: 2020-01-17T20:33:46-06:00
 description: "My name is Colin Sullender and I am a postdoctoral researcher at the University of Texas in Austin."
-date: 2020-01-17T20:33:46-06:00
+keywords: [about me, colin sullender, sullender, csullender, researcher, engineer]
 draft: false
 ---